rdfhdt/hdt-cpp/README.md

 installation.
 This section enumerates common issues and their workaround.

+#### My version of Serd is too old

+Sometimes the version of Serd that is distributed by package managers is too old.
+In that case, Serd can also be built manually: see https://github.com/drobilla/serd for the installation instructions.

 #### `./configure` cannot find Serd

 While running `./configure` you get a message similar to the